 The program will:

-Provide the sequence for teaching children eight core reading skills.
+Provide the scope and sequence for teaching children core literacy skills.

 Give teachers an opportunity to increase their professional literacy knowledge and apply this in the classroom.

 Support parents and caregivers in becoming effective partners in their children’s learning to read.